Tuesday, July 12, 2016

 In February of 1988, Mitch Ogulewicz received an invitation to attend a secret meeting at the Salem Croft Inn in East Brookfield.
 The invitation came from Mitch’s friend State Representative Ken Lemanski (D-Chicopee).
 When Mitch arrived at the Inn he found himself at a gathering with Lemanski and various political operatives from throughout the Second Congressional District.

-For nearly four decades, the Second District had been represented in Congress by Edward P. Boland (at left with Silvio Conte, Charles Ryan and Ted Kennedy).
-A New Deal Democrat in the mold of Franklin Delano Roosevelt, Boland was a popular and powerful congressman who held the number two position on the House Appropriations Committee, one of the most important committees in Congress because all spending bills at some point had to pass through it.
+For nearly four decades, the Second Congressional District had been represented in Congress by Edward P. Boland (at left with Silvio Conte, Charles Ryan and Ted Kennedy).
+A New Deal Democrat in the mold of Franklin Delano Roosevelt, Boland was a powerful congressman who held the number two position on the House Appropriations Committee, one of the most important committees in Congress because all spending bills at some point had to pass through it.
 That meant not only that Boland was in a uniquely effective position to attach special funding for his district to various bills, but also enabled him to “horse-trade” with other members of congress for legislation he wanted for his district.
 The only significant blot on his career was his failure to use that influence successfully to save the Springfield Armory from closing in 1968.

 Ogulewicz himself had an encounter with Boland that forever made a positive impression on him, even though at the time Mitch was working to remove Boland from office.
 In 1968 Boland faced the stiffest political challenge of his career when Mayor Charles V. Ryan ran against him in the Democratic primary.
 Mitch had a close political relationship with Ryan going back almost to his childhood, so on election day Mitch (who was on leave from the service) was standing in front of Armory Street School, campaigning for Ryan.
 Boland arrived at the polling place and began shaking hands.
 When he reached Mitch he noticed the Ryan button prominently displayed on his lapel.
 Instead of moving on, Boland stopped, shook Mitch’s hand and told him that he was glad to see a young person participating in politics even if he was not a supporter.
 It was the kind of sincere interest in people that Boland was well known for, as in the cutthroat world of Springfield politics such deference to an opponent was especially unique.

 Yet, as the decades passed, some critics complained that Boland had served too long.
 By 1988, there was grumbling in some quarters that Boland should step aside and let a new generation of Democrats take over.
-Many had expected Boland to retire in 1986, when his close friend and former roommate Tip O’Neil had retired.
-Boland probably would have also stepped down, except that congressional hearings were beginning the following year on the Iran-Contra scandal, in which members of the Reagan Administration were accused of funneling money illegally to rebel groups struggling to overthrow the Marxist government of Nicaragua.
+Many had expected Boland to retire in 1986, when his close friend and former roommate House Speaker Tip O’Neil had retired.
+Boland probably would have also stepped down also, except that congressional hearings were beginning the following year on the Iran-Contra scandal, in which members of the Reagan Administration were accused of funneling money illegally to rebel groups struggling to overthrow the Marxist government of Nicaragua.
 Congress had restricted the amount of money that could be spent on this effort in large part due to the fear that the United States was risking becoming bogged down in a Vietnam type conflict.
 It was Edward Boland who had written the restricting legislation the Reagan Administration had violated, commonly referred to as “The Boland Amendments” and Boland wanted another term in order to participate in the hearings.

-So 1988 looked to be the year Boland was likely to step down, and political maneuvering of all sorts was going on behind the scenes.
+So 1988 looked to be the year Boland was likely to step down and political maneuvering of all sorts was going on behind the scenes.
 Representative Lemanski, State Senator Martin Reilly and Springfield Mayor Richard Neal were regarded as the leading contenders to be Boland’s successor, although by the time Mitch attended the secret meeting in East Brookfield, Reilly had already been eliminated by an alleged banking scandal that had been featured prominently by the Springfield Newspapers.
 Although eventually cleared of all the ethics charges, the process of clearing his name took a long time and in the meantime Reilly’s political career was ruined.

 Lemanski told those gathered in East Brookfield that he had commissioned a poll to determine his chances of being elected to Congress.
 The results he received showed that it was a toss-up between himself and Richard Neal.
 Lemanski believed that the statistics suggested that he could indeed win the seat.
 The problem was that it was impossible to openly campaign until Boland made clear his intentions.
 To run without an official announcement of Boland’s retirement would be perceived as rudely trying to force the Congressman’s hand, something that would alienate the Boland backers Lemanski would need to win.